rjframe/json-rpc/README.md

 * (tmp) IDs are required in requests; Notifications are not yet supported.
 * (tmp) Only TCP sockets are supported as a transport protocol.

+## Redesign plan

+* The server should not throw exceptions; it should provide a hook to log errors, and send an error response to the client.
+* Pull the sockets in the client and server into a transport object; writing new transports will allow supporting alternative protocols (HTTP, etc.).

 ## Testing

 The [tested](http://code.dlang.org/packages/tested) library is an optional